Image Editor Settings

 The digiKam Default RAW Demosaicing Configuration View

-A demosaicing algorithm is a digital image process used to interpolate a complete image from the partial raw data received from the color-filtered image sensor internal to many digital cameras in form of a matrix of colored pixels.
-Also known as CFA interpolation or color reconstruction.
+A demosaicing algorithm is a digital image process used to interpolate a complete image from the partial raw data received from the color-filtered image sensor array internal to many digital cameras in the form of a matrix of colored pixels.
+Demosaicing is also known as CFA interpolation or color reconstruction.

 Interpolate RGB as four colors: The default is to assume that all green pixels are the same.
-If even-row green pixels of the sensor are more sensitive to ultraviolet light than odd-row this difference causes a mesh pattern in the output; using this option solves this problem with minimal loss of detail.
-To resume, this option blurs the image a little, but it eliminates false 2x2 mesh patterns with VNG quality method or mazes with AHD quality method.
+If even-row green pixels of the sensor are more sensitive to ultraviolet light than odd-row green pixels, this difference causes a mesh pattern in the output; using this option solves this problem with minimal loss of detail.
+To summarize, this option blurs the image a little, but it eliminates false 2x2 mesh patterns with either VNG or AHD interpolation.

-Quality: digiKam offer us many alternatives e.g the most common are Bilinear, VNG, and AAHD interpolations.
-It seems that AAHD (for Ameliored Adaptive Homogeneity-Directed) is the best choice for quality according to some test that we have performed and the paper of the person that implemented it.
+Quality: digiKam offer many alternative interpolation algorithms.
+The most common are Bilinear, VNG, and AAHD interpolations.
+It seems that AAHD (for Ameliored Adaptive Homogeneity-Directed) is the best choice for quality according to some tests that we have performed and the paper of the person that implemented it.
 This improved method based on AHD interpolation, selects the direction of interpolation so as to maximize a homogeneity metric, thus typically minimizing color artifacts.
 VNG (for Variable Number of Gradients) was the first algorithm used by libraw but suffers from color artifacts on the edge.
-Bilinear is interesting if you are looking for speed with a acceptable result.
+Bilinear is interesting if you are looking for the fastest acceptable result.
 PPG (for Patterned-Pixel-Grouping) is a pixel grouping interpolation that uses assumptions about natural scenery in making estimates.
 It has fewer color artifacts on natural images than the VNG method.
-Considerate DCB and DHT interpolation as experimental method.
+Consider DCB and DHT interpolation as experimental method.

-Pass: Set here the passes used by the median filter applied after interpolation to Red-Green and Blue-Green channels.
+Pass: Sets the number of passes used by the median filter applied after interpolation to Red-Green and Blue-Green channels.

 Refine interpolation: For DCB interpolation only, turn on the enhance interpolated colors filter to improve sharpness.